BlazingGumball14/react-typescript/README.md

-# Old.St Labs React-Typescript Web App Template
+# React-Typescript Web App Template

 ## TODO
 - set `animation={false}` to Modal and add a transition.
 This will fix the error `Warning: findDOMNode is deprecated in StrictMode`